hercules-390/SoftFloat-3a/README.md

 # SoftFloat
 ### Berkeley IEEE Binary Floating-Point Library
-#### version 3.1.0
+#### version 3.5.0

 ## 1. Introduction

 Berkeley SoftFloat is a software implementation of binary floating-point that conforms to the IEEE Standard for Floating-Point Arithmetic.
-The current release supports four binary formats: 32-bit single-precision, 64-bit double-precision, 80-bit double-extended-precision, and 128-bit quadruple-precision.
+The current release supports five binary formats: 16-bit half-precision, 32-bit single-precision, 64-bit double-precision, 80-bit double-extended- precision, and 128-bit quadruple-precision.
 The following functions are supported for each format:

 * addition, subtraction, multiplication, division, and square root;
 * fused multiply-add as defined by the IEEE Standard, except for 80-bit double-extended-precision;